Prophetic Dream: Is Jesus Coming Soon?

 By Melissa Nordell

 But of the times and the seasons, brethren, ye have no need that I write unto you.
 For yourselves know perfectly that the day of the Lord so cometh as a thief in the night.
+(1 Thess 5:1-2 KJV)

-I saw much dirt and layers of old dust in this second “house,” which I knew represented religion.
-I saw clutter since many clothes were strewn all around the house, representing greed as I knew no one could use that many clothes, shoes, and jewelry.
-With all the various clutter, I also knew that there was no order in the house.
-I saw dirty dishes strewn all over as if they had just been socializing and no one wished to clean up.
-I knew this represented the emphasis on socializing; and not worship, not teaching, and not lovingly cleaning up the Bride.
+Also, in this scene, I saw so much dirt and layers of old dust in this second “house,” which represented old religion.
+I saw piles and piles of clothes and other clutter strewn all around the house which represented greed, as no one could use that many clothes, shoes, and jewelry.
+With all the mess, I knew that there was no order in the house.
+I saw dirty dishes strewn all over, but no one wished to clean up.
+I heard the Lord say this represented an emphasis on socializing in place of worship and teaching; and not lovingly cleaning up the Bride (themselves).

 And said unto them, It is written, My house shall be called the house of prayer; but you have made it a den of thieves.
 (Matt 21:13 KJV)